gchq/Palisade-clients/client-java/README.md

 1. Creates a map of properties to be passed to the client.
 Here we are overriding the port for the Palisade Service and Filtered Resource Service.
 2. Uses the `ClientManager` to create a `Session` from a palisade URL.
 Here we are passing the user via the authority section of the URI.
 If a user is also passed via a property, this user in the URI takes precedence.
-3. A new Query is created by passing `QueryInfo`.
+3. A new Query is created by passing a query string and an optional map of properties.
 4. The query is executed.
 The request is submitted to Palisade at this point and a `CompleteableFuture` is returned asynchronously.
 Once Palisade has processed the request, the future will emit a `Publisher` of `Messages` instances.
 5. Convert the `java.util.current.Flow.Publisher` to an RxJava `Flowable` in order to apply filtering and retrieval into a collection of `Resource` instances.
 6. Use the first resource as a test and make sure it's not null